 - Is this student prepared for success in higher education?

-- Relative fit for the University of Rochester
+- Are they a good relative fit for the University of Rochester?

 It’s our opportunity to learn their stories, or add a personality to a paper application.
 What we want to know is what makes them unique, and if they are a good fit for Rochester and vice versa.
 Your goal is to have a relaxed conversation from which you may uncover some additional insight about the student not included or discussed at length in their application materials.